yes2k/TransitSystem/readme.txt

 This is similar to current transit systems.
 In a case of malfunctioning machines, users can always contact customer support for refunds!

-=== End of Day ==

-The program must be manually exited at the end of the day with the exit command.
-Upon exiting, a daily report of the number of stations reached, and total fare collected is printed to screen.